Visit our Re-post guidelines

 "Current evidence suggests that flax may be associated with decreased risk of breast cancer.
 Flax demonstrates antiproliferative effects in breast tissue of women at risk of breast cancer and may protect against primary breast cancer.
 Mortality risk may also be reduced among those living with breast cancer."

-These findings, of course, are extremely valuable to women, many of whom have been wrongly lead to believe that the #1 most important step in breast cancer prevention is "early detection" via x-ray based breast screenings – as if the point is to watch and wait for the juggernaut of genetically-based cancer to unfold within their bodies, and 'catch it early' if you can.
+These findings are extremely valuable to women, many of whom have been wrongly led to believe that the No. 1 most important step in breast cancer prevention is "early detection" via x-ray based breast screenings — as if the point is to watch and wait for the juggernaut of genetically-based cancer to unfold within their bodies, and "catch it early" if you can.